How does Fastspot determine which projects it wants to take on?

 First, establish your stakeholder team and your project team (they may be different).
 Next, establish your big picture goals for the project.
 What will be the success metrics you will use to evaluate the ROI once the project is completed?
 Do you have existing research that can be gathered and provided to us?
 Do you have access to your analytics readily available?
 Have you thought out a timeline or do you have any set deadlines that need to be considered?
 What else can you provide us with that will help us get a good idea of who you are and what you are all about?
 Of course we will have in-person meetings and conduct focus groups, but what else is there?
 A great YouTube video?
 A wonderful article written in the media?
 Get it all together for us!
 Lastly, start gathering your content and thinking about its sources.
 Once your project starts, the content organization, editing and creation will become the most time consuming part of the project which may fall on your team - so be as prepared as possible to jump in early, or begin to plan for who will create it once things get rolling.

-How will you create something unique for us?
+How will you create something successful for us?

 Is Fastspot the right agency for us?